awsdocs/amazon-personalize-developer-guide/doc_source/API_CreateSolution.md

 Required: Yes

  ** [performAutoML](#API_CreateSolution_RequestSyntax) **   <a name="personalize-CreateSolution-request-performAutoML"></a>
+We don't recommend enabling automated machine learning\.
+Instead, match your use case to the available Amazon Personalize recipes\.
+For more information, see [Determining your use case\.](https://docs.aws.amazon.com/personalize/latest/dg/determining-use-case.html)
 Whether to perform automated machine learning \(AutoML\)\.
 The default is `false`\.
 For this case, you must specify `recipeArn`\.
 When set to `true`, Amazon Personalize analyzes your training data and selects the optimal USER\_PERSONALIZATION recipe and hyperparameters\.
 In this case, you must omit `recipeArn`\.
 Amazon Personalize determines the optimal recipe by running tests with different values for the hyperparameters\.
 AutoML lengthens the training process as compared to selecting a specific recipe\.
 Type: Boolean